Chevengur

 Chevengur (Чевенгур) is a socio-philosophical novel by Andrei Platonov, written in 1928.
-It is his longest work and often regard by scholars as the most significant of his works.
+It is his longest work and often regarded by scholars as the most significant of his works.
 Although its fragments were published in the Soviet magazine Krasnaya Nov, the novel was banned in the Soviet Union until 1988.
 Full text of the novel was published by Ardis in 1972.

 The novel was first translated into English in 1978 by Anthony Olcott.

 According to N. Poltavtseva, there is reason to speak of a "philosophical trilogy", which includes the novels Chevengur, The Foundation Pit and Soul.

 Title of the novel

 There are various interpretations of the title of the novel, which, according to the feeling of its protagonist, "sounded like the enticing hum of an unknown country."
 “A whole book can be written about the decoding of this toponym".
-According to Sergey Zalygin and Nina Malygina, it is associated with the words cheva - lumps, bast shoes, and gur - noise, roar, roar.
+According to Sergey Zalygin and Nina Malygina, it is associated with the words cheva - a scrap, remains of a worn-out bast shoe, and gur - noise, roar, howl.
 G. F. Kovalev and O. Yu.
 Aleinikov give a different interpretation, taking into account the predilection of that era for all sorts of revolutionary abbreviations: CheVeNGUR - Extraordinary military invincible (independent) heroic fortified area.
-Sometimes the "Chevengur space" is localized in the south of the Voronezh and Belgorod regions, or even directly in the city of Boguchar, Voronezh region.
+Sometimes "Chevengur space" is located in the south of the Voronezh and Belgorod regions, or even directly in the city of Boguchar, Voronezh region.